Record-setting Shanaka Helps Sri Lanka Level T20 Series Against India - UrduPoint

 Axar, coming in at number seven, raised his fifty in 20 balls with a six and Suryakumar also reached his half-century with a hit over the fence.

-Mavi took on the bowlers after Suryakumar's departure but the asking rate got too much as Shanaka bowled the last over and dismissed Axar and then Mavi off the final ball.
+Mavi took on the bowlers after Suryakumar's departure but the asking rate got too much as Shanaka bowled the final over and dismissed Axar and then Mavi off the final ball.